Guide

 What you should know

-• Access is granted through authorizations: the legal representative or administrator adds users and assigns each a role (issuing invoices, accepting or rejecting received invoices, recording VAT), which separates responsibilities within the company.
+• Access is granted through authorizations: the legal representative or administrator adds users and assigns each a role (issuing invoices, accepting or rejecting, recording VAT).
+An account with no role assigned can do nothing, so set the roles up before the first invoice, not on the day you need to send one.

 How we handle it